kovach/web2/docs/live.md

 The reflection layer of the system allows us to run anansi programs that operate on other anansi programs or their provenance graphs.
 Our interpreter can *reflect* a database of tuples, provenance terms, and rules into a secondary database with a fixed schema.
-This allows us to write "higher order" programs that operate over the computation histories of others.
+This allows us to write higher order programs that operate over computation histories of others.

 ### Demo